 As for aperture: the bigger the objective lenses the brighter the stars, and here the astronomer should compromise least.
 Most astronomical objects are hard to see not because they are small and need more magnification, but because they are faint and need more aperture.
 A pair of 8×50s collects twice as much light as all-purpose 8×35s, and hence makes everything appear about 0.7 magnitude brighter.
 The corresponding disadvantage of the 8×50s (aside from higher price) is that they are bigger and heavier, making them less appropriate for prolonged daytime use.
 For hikes or birdwatching the 8×35s would be the better choice — or even 7×30s or 6×24s, sacrificing both power and aperture for light weight and convenience.
 And image-stabilizing technology enables small binoculars (10×30s, say) to perform as well as larger handheld ones (10×50s, say).

 But astronomers don't need this feature.
 Everything in the sky is at the same "infinity" distance for focusing purposes.
-So you can save both money and mechanical complication (with its increased likelihood of problems) by choosing individual focus binoculars.
+So you can save both money and mechanical complication (with its increased likelihood of problems) by choosing individual focus binoculars for stargazing.
 With these, you focus each eyepiece separately.

 This is a matter of opinion, though a pair costing 20 times more than another certainly won't show 20 times as much.
 Away from the price extremes, say in the $75 to $400 range, you basically get what you pay for.
 (As in all consumer markets, a good rule of thumb is that the very bottom end is likely a poor value because it's a junky imitation, and the very top end is likely a poor value because its price is specially set for the people who will pay anything.)

 Some manufacturers offer different lines of binoculars having poor, moderate, and good quality (in sales talk: "good," "better," and "best") to provide a selection of prices and values.
 A cheap instrument may be okay for a casual user.
-But quality is very important in the stringent applications of astronomy, so the amateur should stick to the better grades — at least after your hobby has stood the test of time for a while and you you're buying for the decades.
+But quality is very important in the stringent applications of astronomy, so the amateur should stick to the better grades of binoculars for stargazing.

 Once you decide on a make and model, shop around for prices.
 The differences may surprise you.
 However, we think it's worth paying more to buy from an outfit that specializes in astronomy, knows its customers and products, and can talk to you intelligently if the need arises.